TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: EPSILONRULE

-EPSILONRULE [GEOMETRIC/ARITHMETIC/HARMONIC/HHG]
+EPSILONRULE [GEOMETRIC / ARITHMETIC / HARMONIC / HHG / W-H]
-   Selects the combining rule used to derive the ? value for van der Waals interactions.
+   Selects the combining rule used to derive the epsilon value for van der Waals interactions.
 The default in the absence of the EPSILONRULE keyword is to use the GEOMETRIC mean of the individual epsilon values of the two atoms involved in the van der Waals interaction.

 .. index:: EWALD